mgrimace/energy-todo/README.md

 - **Tagging** — Easily create additional tags
 - **Filter & search** — Filter by energy to match your battery, or search by words or tags
 - **Inline editing** — Easily edit a task right from the list.
 Reorder, add tags, and toggle energy costs.
-- **Themes with light & dark modes** — A minimal default theme, with Nord, Everforest, and Catppuccin (+more to come)
+- **Themes with light & dark modes** — A minimal default theme, with Nord, Everforest, Gruvbox, Catppuccin, and more
 - **Keyboard accessibility** — Navigate and manage tasks without a mouse
-- **Minimal** — It's a minimal todo-list, with simple but (I think) clever functionality to reduce cognitive load
 - **Self-hosted** — Run it yourself, your data is yours
 - **Docker support** — Get it running quickly
 - **Progressive Web App** — Install it on your home screen like a native app on any device